StaticGenie/StaticGenie/README.md

 # Tips

 - `@TODO` is a convention I have used to tag anything that needs looking into.
 Using VSCode I open a global search panel with `@TODO` and it provides me a todo list.
-I then check each of the todos before a release.
+I then check each of the todos before a release and use the todos to ensure refactorings and similar tech debt do not get forgotten.

 # Next Release Todo